Personalized Federated Learning of Probabilistic Models: A PAC-Bayesian Approach: Related work and novel contributions

-\paragraph{Meta-PFL.} PAC-PFL falls under the meta-PFL category \citep{survey_PFL}.
+\paragraph{Meta-PFL.} PAC-PFL belongs to the meta-PFL category~\citep{survey_PFL}.
 Meta-learning, developed independently of FL, involves training a global model on various related learning problems (tasks), which can be efficiently fine-tuned for a new task.
-The link between meta-learning and PFL was first explored in \citet{meta_pfl_jiang}, where a method was proposed to simultaneously learn the global model and its personalization.
-Several methods aim to find a model initialization that performs well after personalization by individual clients using their respective data~\citep{khodac_aruba, Fallah_MAML, fedmeta_recom}.
-However, the approach of ~\citet{khodac_aruba} suffers from scalability issues due to its reliance on sequential updates from clients.
-On the other hand,~\citet{Fallah_MAML} proposes an intuitive algorithm by narrowing the personalization step down to taking one or a few steps of gradient descent with respect to clients' own data.
-However, the personalized models have a high resemblance to the shared model due to the personalization scheme.
-Additionally, all these methods are frequentist, specific to parametric models, and lack generalization bounds.
-For a comprehensive overview of PFL, please refer to \citet{survey_PFL}. \looseness -1
+The link between meta-learning and PFL was first explored in \citet{meta_pfl_jiang}, where they proposed simultaneously learning the global model and its personalization.
+Other approaches have investigated learning a global model initialization that performs well after being personalized by individual clients \citep{khodac_aruba, Fallah_MAML, fedmeta_recom}.
+In \citet{Fallah_MAML}, a scalable algorithm, called \textit{MAML}, is proposed that limits the personalization step to one or a few gradient descent steps.
+However, when clients have small datasets, the personalized models tend to remain close to the shared initialization, resulting in a strong resemblance between them.
+Consequently, these methods may lack the necessary personalization capability in highly heterogeneous cases with small client datasets.
+Additionally, all these methods are frequentist, specific to parametric models, and lack generalization bounds. \looseness -1